 Due to its location in the northeast of Italy, close to the Adriatic sea, Ravenna offers numerous possibilities to combine your trip with buck list destinations such as Florence, Bologna, and Venice.

-Some of the most popular train routes booked by cruise guests are:
+If you prefer a more relaxing way of traveling, opt for the train instead.
+Some of the most popular train journeys booked by cruise guests are:

-- Ravenna to Florence (Firenze Santa Maria Novella): Regional train and fast train “Frecciarossa”; ca. 2 hours and 5 minutes; often 1 change (in, for example, Bologna); from ca. 15 euros
+- Ravenna to Florence (Firenze Santa Maria Novella): Regional train and fast train “Frecciarossa”; ca. 2 hours and 5 minutes; often one change (in, for example, Bologna); from ca. 15 euros

 - Ravenna to Bologna (Bologna Centrale): Regional train; ca. 1 hour and 10 minutes; direct; from ca. 8 euros

-- Ravenna to Venice island (Venezia S Lucia): Regional and high-speed train “Frecciargento”; ca. 3 hours; often 1 change (in, for example, Ferrara); from ca. 15 euros
+- Ravenna to Venice island (Venezia S Lucia): Regional and high-speed train “Frecciargento”; ca. 3 hours; often one change (in, for example, Ferrara); from ca. 15 euros